 Oregon (& Washington) Roof Consulting and Inspection

 Residential and commercial roofing project consulting.
 Professional roof consulting & owner advocacy for home & property owners.
-Also serving: Property management companies, investment groups, relocation companies, HOAs, real eatate and insurance professionals.
-Offered services include but are not limited to: Producing job specifications tailor made for individual projects, onsite assessments, blueprint analysis, inspections, project monitoring / managing, and certifications.
+Also serving: Property management companies, investment groups, relocation companies, HOAs, Churches, school districts - partial or entire, state and local governments, United States Coast Guard, real estate professionals, banks, insurance companies, roofing contractors.
+Offered services include but are not limited to: Producing job specifications tailor made for individual projects, onsite assessments, expert witness for legal proceedings, inspections, project monitoring / managing, and certifications.
 Affordable, thorough, detail oriented and capable guidance to assure your roofing project is done right.
-Decades of Oregon roofing experience for residential and commercial roofing projects.
-Joe Sardotz is an industry watchdog and consumer advocate who helps people get roofing quality and value.
+44 years of verifiable - legitimate Oregon, Washington, California, Idaho, Nevada, Rarotonga hands on roofing experience for residential and commercial roofing projects.
+Joe Sardotz is an industry watchdog, occasional pain in the backside for roofers, builders, and lawyers, and a passionate / relentless consumer advocate who helps people get roofing quality and value.

 About the Roofing Industry: